 About Stephen Burghardt, PhD: Stephen Burghardt earned his MSW and Ph.D. from the University of Michigan and has worked as a community organizer, consultant and trainer in nonprofit and public-sector organizations.
 He was an executive coach while becoming a professor of social work at the Silberman School of Social Work at Hunter College.

 His commitments have included social justice, anti-oppression, and democratic leadership models of work and activism — ranging from anti-Vietnam War work, third-party electoral politics, rank-and-file trade union work, the homeless, Occupy Wall Street, and now the fight against ageism.
 His work as a professor focuses on developing Paulo Freire’s work with community organizing, weaving anti-oppression work into his courses, and, on the policy side, attention to dynamics of political economy.
+Stephen Burghardt was compensated to participate in this interview.

 [OnlineMSWPrograms.com] You currently teach at Hunter College’s School of Social Work, where you are a professor of urban policy and community organization.
 Why should social workers be involved in policy?
 How can they best get involved?